House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Heating equipment is the number one cause of household fires in the US.

-According to the National Fire Protection Association, the number one cause of fires is fixed or portable space heaters.
+According to the National Fire Protection Association, fixed or portable space heaters are the number one cause of fires.
 It is estimated that as much as 44% of fires are caused by space heaters every year.

 Following space heater fires, fireplaces and chimneys are the second most common cause.
 They are responsible for 29% of fires.
 Central heating units and water heaters make up the remaining fires.